 - Is any character telling another what they already know?

 Always check to see if your descriptions are visual.
 Does your prose evoke imagery?

-Below, you can find some other guides you may find useful, as well as tips on finding more showing not telling examples:
+Below, you can find some other guides on creative writing that you may find useful, as well as tips on finding more showing not telling examples: